ratataque/terra_cloud/DEPLOYMENT.md

 # Terragrunt Azure Deployment Guide

-This guide outlines the steps required to deploy the containerized Laravel application to Azure using the provided Terragrunt configuration.
+This guide outlines the steps required to deploy the containerized Laravel application and its database to Azure using the provided Terragrunt configuration.

+This project is configured with two cloud environments:
+*   `qa`: A cost-effective environment for testing and quality assurance.
+*   `prod`: A more powerful, production-grade environment for the live application.

+### Working with Environments (`qa` and `prod`)

+All `terragrunt` commands must be run from within the directory of the environment you want to affect.

+- To work with the **QA** environment, first change into its directory: `cd terragrunt/qa`
+- To work with the **Production** environment, first change into its directory: `cd terragrunt/prod`

+The rest of this guide assumes you are running commands from within your chosen environment directory.

 ### Prerequisites